ecupaio/dcgffl/_posts/2019-02-27-womens-happy-hour.markdown

 wordpress_id: 6861

 ---
 Come join the ladies of the DCGFFL for a Women's Happy Hour at A League of Her Own (ALOHO).
 Thursday February 28th at 6:30pm.
 ALOHO is at 2319 18th Street NW.
-Washington, DC
+Washington, D.C.